top of page

 Community Services, Quality of Life & Tourism Management Committee

-Volunteer Overview Supporting livability, balance, and resident well-being This committee focuses on everyday life in Niagara-on-the-Lake, including community services, accessibility, recreation, seniors’ supports, and the impacts of tourism and events on neighbourhoods.
-Members help identify trends and priorities and explore constructive ways to balance resident well-being and economic activity.
+Community Services, Quality of Life & Tourism Committee Supporting livability, balance, and resident well-being This committee focuses on everyday life in Niagara-on-the-Lake, including community services, accessibility, recreation, seniors’ supports, and the impacts of tourism and events on neighbourhoods.
+Members help surface trends and priorities, explore service gaps, and consider constructive ways to balance community well-being and economic activity.
 Why this matters Quality of life depends on how services, amenities, and tourism are managed for residents year-round.
-Helpful perspectives include Interest in community well-being, accessibility, recreation, seniors’ services, or tourism impacts.
+Helpful perspectives include Interest in community well-being, accessibility, recreation, seniors’ services, cultural life, or tourism impacts.
+Diverse lived experiences are valued.
+What this committee is not It is not a complaint-resolution body or a forum for individual issues.
+The focus is on community-wide improvement and feasible solutions.

 Members